matanolabs/matano/website/docs/log-sources/ingestion.md

 ## S3 Ingestion

 When you use S3 ingestion, Matano ingests data from your log source using an S3 bucket.
-You can either use a Matano provided bucket or bring your own bucket if you have existing.
+You can either use a Matano provided bucket or bring your own bucket if you have existing data.

 ### Using the Matano provided sources bucket

 Matano creates a managed S3 bucket for you to use for S3 ingestion.
 You can use this bucket to ingest data into Matano.

+To retrieve the value of the Matano sources bucket, use the `matano info` command.
+See [Retrieving resource values](../getting-started.md#retrieving-resource-values).

 When sending data to the Matano provided sources bucket, upload files to the `/data/<log_source_name>` prefix where `log_source_name` is the name of your log source that you specified in your `log_source.yml` file.